Israel's Electra sues China's Huawei over import contract

 Electra reported last month that Huawei had informed the company it had not met purchase targets for 2017, a criteria for extending the import agreement.

-Electra says there was no reason to end the contract and that it was now suing Huawei in an Israeli court for“a fundamental breach of the cooperation and distribution agreement,” according to a statement on the Tel Aviv Stock Exchange.
+Electra says there was no reason to end the contract and that it was now suing Huawei in an Israeli court for “a fundamental breach of the cooperation and distribution agreement,” according to a statement on the Tel Aviv Stock Exchange.

 Officials at Huawei were not immediately reachable for comment.